 GLL is one of the well-established providers of institutional real estate funds in Germany.
 Since its inception in 2000, the company has focused, exclusively, on institutional investors having invested over EUR 16 billion in Europe, the USA, Latin America and Australia.
 Currently, GLL manages 107 office, retail and logistics properties in 23 countries with a volume of approx. EUR 8 billion.

 In particular, the consistently above-average industry experience and company tenure both on the management side and on the second tier of management are noteworthy.
 In organisational terms, clear responsibilities and representation rules have been established.
 The quality of the investment processes and the risk management, which now incorporates Macquarie’s corporate standards, are of a very high standard.

 The IT and process landscape is continuously being revised to ensure progression with respect to efficient processes.
 The proprietary online reporting tool “AIF Business Platform”, which maps the asset manager’s own direct real estate and real estate fund portfolios as well as third parties since this reporting year, has also had a positive impact on the current rating.

-The investment return on vehicles under management is attractive overall.
-However, properties acquired before the financial crisis – particularly in Eastern Europe – were unable to escape the general market trend and correspondingly recorded losses in value.
-At the vehicle level, however, these losses were partly lower than those of comparable fund investments.
-The two products currently in liquidation reflect this market development.
+The return on vehicles currently managed by GLL is attractive in the overall context.
+However, properties acquired immediately before the financial crisis – in particular eastern European assets with value-add strategies – were unable to escape the general market trend and recorded corresponding declines in their value.
+At the vehicle level, these losses were partly higher than those of comparable fund investments, which ultimately negatively impacted the rating.